Ramses College

 Ramses College for Girls (Arabic: كلية رمسيس للبنات, transliteration: Kulliyyat Ramsīs li-l-Banāt), founded as the American College for Girls is an Egyptian school located at Ramses Square in Cairo, Egypt.
 One of the Evangelical Church of Egypt (Synod of the Nile) Schools for girls only.
 It is an English language private school that teaches the government program starting from kindergarten to secondary levels.
 French is taught from kindergarten as a 2nd language.

-Alongside the Egyptian curriculum the school provides the IGCSE program and a Special Education program for mentally handicapped students.
+Alongside the Egyptian curriculum the school provides the IGCSE program and a Special Education program for neurodivergent students.

 History

 American College for Girls originated as a trilingual (English, Arabic, and French) missionary school of the United Presbyterian Church of North America.
-Founded by miss Ella O.Kyle, its first building was inaugurated in 1910 by former U.S. president Theodore Roosevelt.
+Founded by Miss Ella O.Kyle.
+Its first building was inaugurated in 1910 by former U.S. president Theodore Roosevelt.
 He said, "I do not believe that any nation can rise to permanent greatness unless its women are fitted to play their part and dignity as man should play his."

 In the year 1945, the Helen Martin Library was inaugurated.
-The Library was one of the many projects the College Alumni Association tools part in. the alumni decided to collect ten thousand Egyptian pounds for the construction of the Library.
+The Library was one of the many projects the College Alumni Association took part in.
+The alumni collected ten thousand Egyptian pounds for the construction of the Library.

 However, the cost of constructing the Library reached twenty thousand pounds.
 The graduates and the Egyptian friends of the college paid three quarters of the cost; at that time the highest amount donated by an individual was five hundred pounds.
 The last quarter of the cost was donated by friends of the colleges, living abroad.
 The donation was given in the form of money or as materials such as tiles for the floors or furniture for the reading rooms or educational aids.

-The Helen Martin Library was a fulfillment of Dr. Martin's dream for ever since she became the college principal she had wished that the college would have an independent library in a building of its own.

-The construction of the Helen Martin library took several years in which the college administration exerted great efforts to collect the money needed.